Temporary Construction Walls: 3 Tough Renovation Challenges… Solved!

 Takeaways

-First introduced to STARC’s temporary containment systems during a healthcare design conference, Alvin thought the solutions seemed “like a unique solution to a problem we’ve had for a long time, namely building ICRA walls to protect patients and staff during occupied renovation.”
+First introduced to STARC’s temporary wall systems during a healthcare design conference, Alvin thought the solutions seemed “like a unique solution to a problem we’ve had for a long time, namely building ICRA walls to protect patients and staff during occupied renovation.”

 STARC’s temporary walls and accessories – including RealWall™, LiteBarrier™ and FireblockWall™ – are ideal for infection control during a pandemic, or containment during occupied renovations.